Overweight definition using body mass index

 - Body Mass Index changes with Age, obviously in Children but also in Adults.

-- Men and Women are different, so why should adult men and women have exactly the same BMI?
+- Men and Women are different, so why should adult men and women have exactly the same BMI range?

-- Short adult women have higher BMI than taller women.
+- Short adult women have a higher BMI than taller women.

-- Race/ethicity and nationality affect body composition and BMI.
+- Race/ethnicity and nationality affect body composition and BMI.

-- Muscular people, atheletes and bodybuilders particularly, have high BMI values, but are not fat.
+- Muscular people, atheletes and bodybuilders particularly (anybody with a high percentage of muscle mass), have high BMI values, but are not fat.

 These potential improvements are discussed on the next page, but first, here is some background information: